-After your child is diagnosed, your pediatric cardiologist will start him or her on medicine that helps keep the natural passage (ductus arteriosus) between the aorta and pulmonary artery open.
+After your child is diagnosed, your pediatric heart cardiologist will start him or her on medicine that helps keep the natural passage (ductus arteriosus) between the aorta and pulmonary artery open.
 This medicine is called PGE-2.
 It allows oxygen-rich blood and blood that needs oxygen to mix inside a child's heart.

 The first surgery, called the Norwood procedure, is performed in the first week of life.
 This surgery allows the right ventricle to function as the pumping chamber to get blood to both the lungs and the body.

 During the Norwood procedure, the pulmonary artery and aorta are combined to create one larger path for blood to get from the heart to the body.
 The heart wall between the left and right atria is removed to let oxygen-rich and oxygen-poor blood mix in the heart.
-An artificial tube is made between the heart and the lungs, so blood can get to the lungs.
+An artificial tube is made between the heart and the lungs so blood can get to the lungs.

 The final surgery redirects the blood from the lower part of the body away from the heart directly to the lungs.
-This is called the Fontan procedure and is usually performed at 2-3 years of age.
+This is called the Fontan procedure and is usually performed at 2-4 years of age.

 Following this series of surgeries, most children can have normal lives.
-But like any child with complex congenital heart abnormality, he or she will need to see a pediatric cardiologist for monitoring after the repairs.
+But like any child with a complex congenital heart abnormality, he or she will need to see a pediatric cardiologist for monitoring after the repairs.